timoxley/columnify/Readme.md

 ```

 ### Transforming Column Data and Headers
-If you need to modify the presentation of column content or heading content there are two useful options for doing that: `dataTransform` and `headerTransform`.
+If you need to modify the presentation of column content or heading content there are two useful options for doing that: `dataTransform` and `headingTransform`.
 Both of these take a function and need to return a valid string.

 ```javascript
 var columns = columnify([{